 - Created a Writing Log – journaling about the feeling and experience in writing, including some great tips and quotes from famous authors.

-- Tracked the achievement and WIP.
+- Tracked the achievement and work in progress.

 - Wrote several anthologies and short stories other than formal writings and blogging.